Physical Health for Seniors: Why It's Important & How to Maintain It

 1. Properly manage your medical ailments, conditions, or diseases.
 Along with making sure that you're receiving the proper medical care for any health issues you may have, you should also learn about the types of daily activities that can help you manage your medical conditions.
 For example, certain types of exercise can reduce your blood sugar and eliminate the need to take insulin.
 And small changes to your diet can improve your metabolic rate and make it easier to lose weight.
 (You can take off those few extra pounds that may be hurting your back and knees.)

 2. Get an appropriate amount of exercise.
 Regular physical activity is highly beneficial for almost every senior, regardless of age or health status.
 Seniors should be incorporating aerobic, balance, flexibility, and muscle-strengthening exercises into their daily or weekly routines.
 Doing so can provide you with countless benefits.
 Recommended exercise guidelines exist, but you can adjust any exercise or activity to suit your own fitness level.
+(There's even a discipline called chair yoga that adapts traditional poses for people who have difficulty getting up and down from the floor.)
 If you have any concerns about an exercise routine or activity, then be sure to discuss it with your doctor prior to starting it.

 3. Practice good nutrition.
 Feeding your body well and drinking enough water will help you feel better.
-Good nutrition can give you more energy, prevent illnesses and diseases, and help you lose weight.
+Good nutrition can give you more energy, prevent illnesses and diseases, and assist with safe and sensible senior weight loss, if necessary.
 All of those things can have a huge positive effect on your overall physical health.

 4. Get enough sleep and rest.
 Just like your body needs activity, it also needs time to recharge.
 Resting when you need to and getting a good sleep at night can help improve your energy levels so that you're able to be more physically active during the day.
 Additionally, getting seven to nine hours of sleep per night can help prevent certain illnesses and diseases.
 It also gives your body a chance to recover from the day's activities.